How To Use Nettle To Promote Hair Health

 Other Ways To Use Nettle For Hair Health

 Stinging nettle leaves are not limited to external use and topical application.
 They retain their nutrients even when cooked or boiled.
 Some Native American tribes eat nettle as the first green food of the season (7).
-Here are a few common ways to use nettle to improve your hair health.
+Here are a few common ways to use this herb for hair growth.
 However, note that not all of them have supporting scientific evidence.

 Not a fan of nettle leaves?
 Try nettle supplements.
 These herbal supplements come in the form of capsules or tablets that retain all the nutrients of fresh nettle.
 No more fear of stings, rashes, or irritation!